Best Practices for Calling Natively Compiled Stored Procedures

 If you need to process only a single row, using a natively compiled stored procedure may not provide a performance benefit.

-To avoid the server having to map parameter names and convert types:
+To avoid the server having to map parameter names and convert types, make sure that you:

 Match the types of the parameters passed to the procedure with the types in the procedure definition.

 Use ordinal (nameless) parameters when calling natively compiled stored procedures.
-For the most efficient execution, do not use named parameters.
+For the most efficient execution, don't use named parameters.

-Use of (inefficient) named parameters with natively compiled stored procedures can be detected through the XEvent
+Inefficiencies in parameters with natively compiled stored procedures can be detected through the XEvent natively_compiled_proc_slow_parameter_passing: